ErikMcClure/sweetiebot/INSTALLATION.md

 These instructions are for **self-hosting only**.
 SELF-HOSTING IS NOT SUPPORTED.
-If you would simply like to add the public instance of the bot to your server, use [this link](https://discordapp.com/oauth2/authorize?client_id=171790139712864257&scope=bot&permissions=535948390).
+If you don't understand these instructions, **you shouldn't be self-hosting the bot.** To add the public instance of the bot to your server, use [this link](https://discordapp.com/oauth2/authorize?client_id=171790139712864257&scope=bot&permissions=535948390).

 **1.** Install at least [Go 1.8](https://golang.org/dl/) (required for json serialization).
 Verify that Go was properly installed to your PATH variable by typing `go version` in your terminal / command prompt.
 If you aren't prompted with something Go related, restart your computer and try again.